SurgViVQA: Temporally-Grounded Video Question Answering for Surgical Scene Understanding: Methodology

-REAL-Colon-VQA spans 18 question categories across six reasoning domains: Instruments (tool presence/identity), Sizing (lesion extent), Diagnosis (histopathology), Positions (anatomical site and on-screen location), Operation Notes (illumination, visibility, flushing, occlusion), and Movement (scope and lesion motion).
-This extends prior surgical VQA datasets such as EndoVis18-VQA \cite{surgicalVQA}, PitVQA \cite{pitvqa}, Kvasir-VQA \cite{kvasir-vqa} and SSG-VQA \cite{ssgvqa} by explicitly modelling temporal events (e.g.\ scope advancement, lesion drift), which are not captured in those datasets as reported in Table \ref{tab:vqa_comparison_transposed}.
-The final dataset contains 5{,}200 instances for each answer type (short and long).
-Unlike existing surgical VQA benchmarks, which operate on isolated frames or frame-level classification, REAL-Colon-VQA links motion cues, visibility conditions, and diagnostic attributes to short video clips, providing (to our knowledge) the first colonoscopic VideoQA dataset that jointly supports temporal and diagnostic reasoning in real endoscopic footage.
+REAL-Colon-VQA comprises 5{,}200 clip--QA instances and spans 20 question categories across six domains: Instrument presence and type (10.58\%), Sizing (2.88\%), Diagnosis (histopathology; 2.88\%), Positions (anatomical site and on-screen location; 5.77\%), Operation Notes (illumination, visibility, flushing, occlusion; 46.15\%), and Movement (scope movement and lesion motion; 31.73\%).
+This extends prior surgical VQA datasets such as EndoVis18-VQA \cite{surgicalVQA}, PitVQA \cite{pitvqa}, Kvasir-VQA \cite{kvasir-vqa} and SSG-VQA \cite{ssgvqa} by explicitly modelling temporal events, which are not captured in those datasets (Table~\ref{tab:vqa_comparison_transposed}).
+Unlike existing surgical VQA benchmarks, operating on isolated frames or frame-level classification, REAL-Colon-VQA links motion cues, visibility conditions and diagnostic attributes to short video clips, providing (to our knowledge) the first colonoscopic VideoQA dataset that supports temporal and diagnostic reasoning in real endoscopic footage.